joncamfield/satcommthreats/en.md

 "Jamming technology tends to be commercially available and relatively inexpensive. **Satellite jamming systems are easy for states and non-state actors to develop given the relative low cost of their procurement and operation.** There is a low threshold of technological competency required to perform jamming, and the technology is available to a plethora of actors across the globe.
 For example, interference with satellite signals has emanated from Indonesia, Cuba, Ethiopia, Libya, and Syria, among others."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
 {: .notice}

+"Russian satellites have been identified as the cause of mysterious, seconds-long bursts of GPS interference across Europe—a rare example of human-made GPS interference coming from space.
+But uncertainty still hangs over whether such interference is intentional and if it could be more powerfully weaponized as GPS jamming with continental reach in the future." <br /> -- *Hsu, Jeremy; (June 08 2026) [Tests suggest Russian satellites can jam GPS on a continental scale](https://arstechnica.com/space/2026/06/tests-suggest-russian-satellites-can-jam-gps-on-a-continental-scale/) Ars Technica.*
+{: .notice}

 #### Downlink / Ground-based / Terrestrial Jamming